cs-learning-every-day/CSPrimer-Notes-Solutions/README.md

-# CS-Primer
+# CSPrimer Notes & Solutions
-Repository for all notes &amp; work related to CS Primer
+This repository contains all notes and solutions I've written as part of my work on the [CSPrimer](https://csprimer.com/) course.